|2010 GSA Denver Annual Meeting (31 October –3 November 2010)|

 It is generally understood that glacial activity removed vast quantities of softer strata from around the Michigan Basin’s periphery (i.e., Lakes Michigan, Huron and Erie), however the ice sheet was unsuccessful in breaching proximal cuestas encircling the basin with one major exception: Saginaw Bay.

-We propose a low-density hydrated silicate impactor, likely cometary, impacting the Earth on a shallow angle, nearly tangential.
+We propose a low-density hydrated silicate impactor, likely cometary, impacting the Earth on a shallow angle.
 Remote sensing shows that approximately 5% of all craters are created during such oblique impacts, creating an oval shaped crater and a butterfly ejecta pattern.
 The mechanism for removal of terrestrial material is seen as shearing rather than compression, thus many of the classic impact markers (such as shocked quartz) are not expected.
-We note that the Saginaw region exhibits an oval shaped depression, oriented SW to NE, and correlates well with the annular distribution of Carolina bays seen across North America.
+We note that the Saginaw region exhibits a geometrically oval shaped depression, oriented SW to NE, which correlates well with the Carolina bay distribution seen across North America as an ejecta butterfly pattern.

 Recent studies suggest that oblique impacts into solid surfaces protected by a layer of low impedance materials produces structures that differ from classic crater planforms.
 In our specific case, we invoke the Wisconsinan ice shield as a low-impedance layer protecting the sedimentary strata of the Michigan basin.
 The ice sheet offers a rationale for the relatively shallow “crater” seen in the area today.
 Implicating the ice sheet also provides a vehicle to re-distribute the local crater ejecta across a wide area as "glacial till".